railsuser2014/openobject-doc-book-en/source/book/3/3_7/managing_accounts.rst

 * supplier credit notes.

-.. tip::   **Advice**  *Reminders from accounting entries*
+.. tip::  Reminders from accounting entries

-	Companies that do not have computerized records tend to keep track of payments from invoices and paperwork and not from a formal partner account
+	Companies that do not have computerized records tend to keep track of payments from invoices and paperwork and not from a formal partner account.

 	It's better to create reminder letters from a partner's account receivable than from unpaid bills, however.
 	By using the Open ERP system you can easily take account of all advances, unreconciled payments, credit notes and credit payments.

 	So it's better to send a letter based on the accounting entries of invoices and unreconciled payments than just on a list of unpaid invoices.